Amazon Comparison

 Frequently Asked Questions

-What exactly is an Amazon Broker?
+What exactly is an Amazon Broker and what does Merchant of Record mean?

 How does the margin structure work with the broker model?